The Joy Robber

 And I need to respond courageously when I encounter people like Ms. Michael Kors…

 “Yes, I gave birth to my son.
 He is my child, just as he would be if I had adopted him or used a donor or a surrogate to bring him into this world.
 Yes, he’s my first, but he’s not my only.
 He’s our miracle baby after a long wait, much heartache, and ceaseless prayers.
-He chose to arrive a week after my 39th birthday and he thinks I’m the perfect age to be his mother.
+He thinks I’m the perfect age to be his mother.
 We are always open for more miracles regardless of age… our lives are in God’s Hands.”

 There’s no shame or sadness in my statement… just honesty, gratitude, and whole lotta love.
 Another step towards living joyfully and authentically in 2015, the year without shame!